holstein13/mcp-config-manager/README.md

 cat > README.md << 'EOF'
 # MCP Config Manager

-A cross-platform utility for managing Model Context Protocol (MCP) server configurations across Claude, Gemini, and other AI systems.
+A cross-platform utility for managing Model Context Protocol (MCP) server configurations across Claude, Gemini, Codex, and other AI systems.

 **Based on the battle-tested `mcp_toggle.py` script with enhanced architecture and GUI interface.**